rollup/rollup/docs/999-big-list-of-options.md

 Keep in mind that for Rollup, `import * as ext_namespace from 'external'; console.log(ext_namespace.bar);` is completely equivalent to `import {bar} from 'external'; console.log(bar);` and will produce the same code.
 In the example above however, the namespace object itself is passed to a global function as well, which means we need it as a properly formed object.

-- `"esModule"` assumes that required modules are transpiled ES modules where the required value corresponds to the module namespace and the default export is the `.default` property of the exported object:
+- `"esModule"` assumes that required modules are transpiled ES modules where the required value corresponds to the module namespace, and the default export is the `.default` property of the exported object:

   ```js
   var external = require('external1');